bbauska/zombiePolitics/README.md

 minority retains the freedom to purchase time, goods, services, and security, while the vast majority of people are relegated to a life without protections, benefits, and safety supports.
-For those populations considered expendable, redundant, and invis­ ible by virtue of their race, class, and age, life becomes increasingly precarious.
+For those populations considered expendable, redundant, and invis­ ible by virtue of their race, class, and age, life becomes increasingly precarious.</p>

-As I have mentioned throughout this book, youth, in particular, are assaulted by market forces that commodify almost every aspect of their lives, though differ­ ent groups of young people bear unequally the burden of this market-driven assault.
+<p>As I have mentioned throughout this book, youth, in particular, are assaulted
+by market forces that commodify almost every aspect of their lives, though differ­ ent groups of young people bear unequally the burden of this market-driven assault.</p>

-Those who are marginalized by class and power suffer more than the indignity of being endlessly commodified and commercially carpet-bombed.
+<p>Those who are marginalized by class and power suffer more than the indignity of
+being endlessly commodified and commercially carpet-bombed.
 They are also objects of a low-intensity war that now criminalizes their behavior, subjects increas­ ing aspects of their lives to harsh disciplinary practices, and treats them as both dan­